yousif-alnaimi/JaffaCakesClassifier/README.md

 quantity would be added to the dataset under the flour category, however in the second case, it would be missed altogether.
 While this particular example was not very common, with the amount of data processed, a few such cases arose.
-Natural Language Processing could have helped in this regard, and indeed there are some projects found on Kaggle that do work on NLP for recipe parsing, however this would have taken a prohibitively long time, and be outside the scope of this project.
+Natural Language Processing could have helped in this regard, and indeed there are some projects found on Kaggle that do work on NLP for recipe parsing, however this would have taken a prohibitively long time, and would be outside the scope of this project.

-Another aspect is the quality of the data - these recipes are open for everyone to submit, so there is no guarantee on their accuracy or quality.
-A degree of manual processing helped to eliminate some particularly egregious results, as mentioned in the scraping section, however it is highly likely some less obvious errors made their way into the dataset.
+Another aspect is the quality of the data - these recipes are open for anyone to submit, so there is no guarantee on their accuracy or quality.
+A degree of manual processing helped to eliminate some particularly egregious results, some of which are mentioned in the scraping section, however it is highly likely some less obvious errors made their way into the dataset.
 A better curated list may have helped, however I am unaware of any such easily scrape-able sources.

 A large portion of the baking process also involves the method used to bake the ingredients.
 While this would be somewhat difficult to implement, perhaps requiring the use of some more advanced tools like the NLP mentioned earlier,